No results for ""

 You can set up multiple APM tool integrations with different policy filters to monitor different aspects of your app performance.

-Automating application performance management
+Automate application performance management

 Imagine you're releasing a new feature in your app.
 You have thoroughly tested in production using feature flags, but you know there is the possibility the change could have a negative impact on your application’s performance.

-In our Diagnosing flag-related performance changes example, you were able to confirm that HTTP response code 500 errors appeared unexpectedly as a result of turning on a flag.
+In our Diagnose flag-related performance changes example, you were able to confirm that HTTP response code 500 errors appeared unexpectedly as a result of turning on a flag.
 To mitigate that, you disabled the feature until you could put a fix in place.
 But what if you didn't want to manually monitor your app performance, or the error spike happened in the middle of the night?

 You can use flag triggers to set up automation that disables a flag when a chosen metric goes above a certain threshold.
 That way, negative effects from the flag change are mitigated before you can address the root cause.